halon-extras/suppression-list/README.md

-# Suppression plugin
+# Suppression list plugin

-This plugin allows you to define custom suppression lists which may be check from HSL (```suppression(id, email)```).
+This plugin allows you to define custom suppression lists which may be check from HSL (```suppression_list(id, email)```).
 The file may be reloaded after being updated using the halonctl command.

 ```
-halonctl plugin command suppression reload list1
+halonctl plugin command suppression-list reload list1
 ```

 ## Installation